wp-plugins/external-featured-image/readme.txt

 This plugin uses the alternative-size information (which your theme uses for rendering a featured image) for scaling and cropping external featured images via CSS on your users' browsers.
-Usually, the results look great.
-However, we detected certain situations in which the featured image looks strange.
-Specifically, if the "expected aspect ratio" (the one specified by the alternative size) and the "actual aspect ratio" (the image's) are very different, then the results might not look great.
-If that occurs, you may be able to fix it modifying the CSS of your theme.

 _Featured image by
 [Cubmundo](https://www.flickr.com/photos/cubmundo/6748759375)_